-Installing firmware on an individual FortiGate-7000 FPM
+Upgrading the firmware on an individual FPM

 Use the following procedure to upgrade the firmware running on an individual FPM.
 To perform the upgrade, you must enter a command from the primary FIM CLI to allow ELBC communication with the FPM.
 Then you can just log in to the FPM GUI or CLI and perform the firmware upgrade.